santitadp/address_book_ga/README.md

 Personal Information Database Program
 =====================================

+This program is a part of GA web development's homework assignment.

-In this program, users are welcomed to a main menu:
+In this program, users are welcomed to a main menu with the option to (1) Create New Entry, (2) View All Entires, (3) Delete Entry, (4) Quit.

-01	Create New Entry
-02	View Existing Entry
-03	Delete Existing Entry
-04	Quit Application

-Create New Entry:
-Users are prompted to enter their first name, last name, phone number, and e-mail.

-View Existing Entry:
-View a list of all previous entries in format:

-01	Doe, John
-02	Doe, Jane

-Users are prompted to select entry they would like to view.